|Imagine . . . having an equestrian facility

 equestrians and spectators to the facility.
 To accommodate stabling, many horse

-parks have over 500 stalls, some have over 1,000.
-To attract and host large
+parks have over 500 stalls which are often temporary structures.
+To attract and

 - "Horse" parks are

 typically privately owned and operated.

 International horse parks are currently located in the Eastern

 U.S. in Virginia, Carolina, Georgia (1,400 acres and host of the 1996